 • Speaker: Christian Baldauf

+Our language is a gift from God that can be used in a purposeful and appreciative way.
 This plenary focuses on how teachers can communicate with wisdom in the classroom, drawing on biblical principles to guide their words and interactions.
-Participants will explore how to use language that encourages learning while reflecting truth and grace, helping students grow academically and personally.
-The session will also address how to exercise discernment and discretion in different educational contexts, including public, private, and Christian schools, equipping teachers to navigate diverse classroom environments with clarity and integrity.
+Practical tips for goal-oriented communication with learning groups will be developed: from the beginning to the end of a lesson.
+The session will also address how to exercise discernment and discretion in different educational contexts, including public, private, and Christian schools, equipping teachers to navigate diverse classroom environments with clarity and integrity through respective communication.

 • Speaker: TBD